thomasebsmith/arm-emulator/README.md

    different C++ compiler by compiling each `.cpp` file to a corresponding `.o` file and then linking all the `.o` files from `src/` with the `.o` files in either `main/` subdirectory.
- - `g++` should be version 8.0 or later to avoid incorrect compiler warnings.
+ - `g++` should be version 8.0 or later to avoid incorrect compiler warnings related to structured bindings.

 ## Quick Start
 ```sh